BlackteaGit/WaywardTerranFrontierModLoader/README.md

 Run the game to have it generate the `Mods` folder for the Mod Loader.
 Place all mod directories/files into this folder.
 You will have to reinstall the loader by running `WTFModLoaderInjector.exe` with every new game patch.

-Please do not contact the devs of WTF about any bugs happening with installed mod loader, make sure that you can reproduce them in vanilla game first.
+Please do not report any bugs to WTF devs if they happen with installed mod loader, make sure that you can reproduce them in vanilla game first.

 # Contribute